leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

   - Transmission of virus, biologically, which is independent of what people believe
   - Transmission of information, and there you have both fact and misinformation
   - So you have the speed of biology but also speed of how people are believing things which affects everything

+*LL - The Santa Fe institute is a research institute dedicated to studying complex systems and how they interact.
+Notable members include Bill Gurley, Michael Mauboussin, and Pierre Omidyar.
+We like to believe in simple direct cause and effects, when usually there are multiple causes and secondary effects that respond to each other.
+We’re not built for complexity.*

 - Many different layers all fiercely reacting to each other in this crisis
   - Biology
   - Political
   - Economic
   - Stock Market

 *LL - For a framework on how layers interact with each other, check out the [pace layer](https://avoidboringpeople.substack.com/p/wisely-and-slow-they-stumble-that "pace") summary I did a while back.
-It's the idea by Stewart Brand that civilisations consist of multiple layers, each moving at their own speed while interacting with other layers above and below them.*
+It's the idea by [Stewart Brand](https://en.wikipedia.org/wiki/Stewart_Brand "Stewart") that civilisations consist of multiple layers, each moving at their own speed while interacting with other layers above and below them.*

 **Covid predictions**